jecki/DHParser/documentation_src/manuals/05_testing.rst

-3. You may have noticed that headings starting with one or more `#`-characters must be separated with at least one empty line from any preeceding text-blocks (other headings do not count as text block!).
+3. You may have noticed that headings starting with one or more `#`-characters must be separated with at least one empty line from any preceding text-blocks (other headings do not count as text block!).
 If you haven't noticed this, verify this with suitable match- or fail-tests!